On June 21, the American Academy of Pediatrics and the Brady Center to Prevent Gun Violence urges parents to ask a simple question to keep kids safe

-The American Academy of Pediatrics (AAP) helped to start ASK Day, which is led by the Center to Prevent Youth Violence, to prevent injuries and deaths from guns that are stored unsafely in homes.
+The American Academy of Pediatrics (AAP) and the Brady Center to Prevent Gun Violence created ASK Day to prevent injuries and deaths from guns that are stored unsafely in homes.
 The ASK (Asking Saves Kids) campaign promotes a simple idea with the potential to help keep kids safe.
 Ask,

 "Is there an unlocked gun in your house?" before sending your child over to play.

 About one-third of homes with kids have guns, many left unlocked or loaded.
 Just talking to your child about the dangers of firearms is not enough.
 Children are naturally curious.
 If a gun is accessible in someone's home, there is a good chance a child will find it and play with it.
 Countless tragedies have occurred when kids found guns that parents thought were well hidden or safely stored.

 If your child is going to play or hang out at a home where he hasn't been before, ask if there is a gun in that home.

 If the answer is no, that's one less thing to worry about.